Columbia River Gorge National Scenic Area

 Multnomah Falls Visitor Guide

-2. The Multnomah Falls Tour from Waterfall Shuttle visits the 6 major falls in a 3.5 hour guided waterfall walking tour.
+The Multnomah Falls Tour from Waterfall Shuttle visits the 6 major falls on a 3.5 hour hiking tour with pickup in Portland.
 Six short hikes (1/4 mile) take you to the waterfalls and the Crown Point Vista House.
 We highly recommend their Sunset Tour if it’s not sold out.

 Explore the Falls without the Hassle